-We’ve come a long way, our E17 Cook Book Club themes so far have been:
+Our E17 Cook Book Club themes so far have been:

 Kicking off the new year in January we warmed up a dark winter’s night with ‘Indian’ dishes including butter chicken, keema & peas, chicken and fig curry, parathas, pani puris and rotis, chickpeas a million different ways, beetroot samosas, chutneys and raita, mango lassi and halwa and barfi sweets and chai tea to finish with…